 Cons:

 • Updates can break things: Rolling release means occasional breakage.
-A kernel update breaks your WiFi driver.
-A library bump breaks some app.
+A kernel update knocks out your WiFi driver.
+A library bump breaks an app.
 It happens.

 • Not reproducible: “Works on my machine” is real.
 Your colleague can’t easily replicate your exact setup.

-• Drift over time: After a year, you’ve installed so much stuff you don’t remember what’s there or why.
+• Drift over time: After a year you’ve installed so much that you’ve forgotten what’s there or why.

-• No rollback (without extra setup): If an update breaks something, you need to fix it manually.
+• No rollback without extra setup: if an update breaks something, you fix it by hand.

 Real experience: I ran Arch professionally for years.
-Early on, I’d lose time to breakages every few months.
-But I’ve since learned that most “Arch is unstable” complaints come from poor practices.
-With proper setup, Arch is rock solid.
+Early on I lost time to breakages every few months.
+Then I worked out that most “Arch is unstable” complaints come from poor practice.
+With the right setup it’s rock solid, and the next section is how.

 Making Arch Reliable: The Semi-Ephemeral Approach

-Since having kids, I have zero tolerance for system breakage.
-My solution: treat Arch as a semi-ephemeral system.
-The machine can die or break at any moment, and I should be back to productive within minutes.
+Since the kids arrived I have zero tolerance for breakage during work hours.
+My answer is to treat Arch as a semi-ephemeral system.
+The machine is allowed to die at any moment, and I should be back to productive within minutes.
+This is the same resilience thinking I apply to infrastructure, pointed at my own laptop: don’t prevent failure, make recovery cheap.

 The stack: